Targeted therapy at a glance

 - Side effects of targeted therapy, which are usually mild in nature and temporary during treatment, include skin issues, diarrhea and liver issues.

-Targeted therapy for cancer is a form of chemotherapy that focuses, or targets, on one specific aspect or molecule of a cell that has become cancerous as it continues to mutate and divide into additional cancer cells.
+Targeted therapy for cancer is a form of chemotherapy that focuses on, or targets, one specific aspect or molecule of a cell that has become cancerous as it continues to mutate and divide into additional cancer cells.
 The target may include a particular protein, a set of proteins or even just the manner in which healthy cells and the body respond to cancer cells.
 Although targeted therapies may be used as a stand-alone cancer treatment, it is commonly combined with other forms of chemotherapy.

 Targeted therapy is not a viable option for all cancers.
 Cancer cells are sometimes tested to see if they contain the target — usually a protein, gene or enzyme — that the drug can address.

-Common targeted therapies available include:
+Common targeted therapies available include the following.

 - Signal transduction inhibitors.
 This form of therapy changes the way a cell responds to its environment.
 The therapy blocks the cue to molecules to regenerate and duplicate during a cancer mutation (also known as signal transduction).